-Education, Associate in Arts
+Education, an Option to the Associate in Arts in Liberal Arts

 The Associate of Arts (AA) in Liberal Arts with an option in Education will offer students the first two years of coursework for acceptance into a four-year Teacher Preparation Program.
 The program will provide a specialized degree focusing on teaching in the elementary school (K-6) as a generalist.
 Emphasis will be placed on preparing students for passing the CORE Praxis test of Reading, Writing and Mathematics for acceptance into a College of Education.
 Embedded in the Education courses, students will be introduced to the rigors of the required edTPA for eventual New Jersey state licensure.